wkolee/Music-app-/README.md

 # Music app
  Quick music app

-you can add your onw music and feel free to imporove the app
+you can add your own music and feel free to improve the app